 Director of Music Ministries

 Craig joined the staff in May of 2012 as the Director of Music Ministries.
-He holds a B.M. from the University of South Carolina in Music Education and is currently pursuing a M.M. in Choral Conducting.
-Prior to coming to Cayce UMC, Craig served as Music Director at Greene Street United Methodist Church.
-Craig also teaches chorus at South Aiken High School.
+He holds a Masters Degree in Choral Conducting from the University of South Carolina.
+Craig is also the Choral Director at Gilbert High School and serves as the SC ACDA Youth Committees Coordinator and SC All-State Chorus Weekend Coordinator.
+Prior to coming to Cayce UMC, Craig served as Music Director at Greene Street United Methodist Church in downtown Columbia.

 Cal was born in Chester, SC and moved to West Columbia at the age of four.
 As a graduate of Brookland Cayce in 1966, he spent a short couple of years at USC, where “I majored in pretty much everything and did poorly in all of them because I missed more classes than I attended.”
 A request to serve Uncle Sam interrupted his education for three years.

 Then in 1972 a more mature young man returned to University of South Carolina to major in accounting and eventually assume a position with a local road contractor.
 These early experiences enabled him to become a finance entrepreneur and later a consultant to small businesses.

 “Then God called me to do this job at Cayce UMC and, as is usual with God’s plans, it’s the best thing that has happened to me since meeting and marrying my wife Lora.
 We’ve been married since 1972 and we expect to be married until 2072.”